Six Flags (1961–2024): Bankruptcy

 One component of the restructuring was negotiating a new lease agreement with the Kentucky State Fair Board, which owned much of the land and attractions for Six Flags Kentucky Kingdom.
 Six Flags had asked to forgo rent payments for the remaining nine years of its current lease agreement in exchange for profit-sharing from the park's operations.
 When it appeared that the offer had been rejected, Six Flags announced in February 2010 that it would not re-open the park.
 However, the Kentucky State Fair Board stated at the time that they were still open to negotiating a revised lease agreement.
+The park later reopened under different management.

 On April 28, 2010, the company's bondholders reached an agreement on a reorganization plan.
 Junior note holders, including hedge funds Stark Investments and Pentwater Capital Management, assumed control of the company, while senior note holders were paid in cash.
 Despite objections from some parties who stood to gain nothing, the bankruptcy judge approved the plan on April 30, 2010.
 As part of the settlement, chairman of the board Dan Snyder was removed, while chief executive officer Mark Shapiro briefly remained in his post.

 Emergence from bankruptcy

 Six Flags officially emerged from bankruptcy protection as Six Flags Entertainment Corp. on May 3, 2010, and announced plans to issue new stock on the New York Stock Exchange.
-Amid suspected disagreements regarding the future of the company with the board, Shapiro left the company and Al Weber, Jr. was brought in as interim president and CEO.
+Amid suspected disagreements regarding the future of the company with the board, Shapiro left the company and Al Weber Jr. was brought in as interim president and CEO.
 The company announced that several corporate positions as well as the corporate headquarters would be relocated from New York City to Grand Prairie, Texas.
 The building that served as the new headquarters, was located in the Great Southwest Industrial District and was a converted warehouse that had been in use by Six Flags for office space as well as a corporate operations center.
 Six Flags kept a portion of the Midtown Manhattan office and currently maintains a presence in New York City at that same location.